 Over the air

 Unlike the NBA, NHL, or MLB, the NFL plays a simple 16-game schedule with each team playing one game per week.
 That lends itself to fairly predictable TV programming.
-The league splits the Sunday afternoon telecasts by conference: AFC games air on CBS at 1 p.m. and 4:25 p.m.
-ET, and Fox runs the NFC games at 1 p.m. and 4:05 p.m.
+The league splits the Sunday afternoon telecasts by conference: AFC games air on CBS and Fox runs the NFC games.
+During the first 16 weeks of the season, each network airs eight doubleheaders but not necessarily on alternate weeks.
+Early games start at 1 p.m.
+ET; late games start at 4:05 p.m.
+ET for the network carrying the singleheader and 4:25 p.m.
+ET for the one airing the doubleheader.
 NBC retains the popular Sunday Night Football broadcast, which kicks off at 8:20 p.m.
 ET.
 All you’ll need is an over-the-air digital TV antenna and reasonable proximity to a broadcast tower.
 You’ll find our top antenna picks here.

 This year, 11 of 18 Thursday Night Football broadcasts will be broadcast on Fox and simulcast on the cable-only NFL Network.
 The league’s flagship channel retains sole ownership of the remaining seven games, which includes a Week 8 International Series matchup from London between the Eagles and Jacksonville Jaguars.

 That leaves out only the iconic Monday Night Football game on cable-only ESPN, to which you can get access via one of the streaming options below.

 If this abundance of TV offerings has your head swimming like you just took a bone-crushing hit from J.J.
 Watt, check out 506Sports.com or Sports Media Watch.
 Each site lists which game is on what channel for each week of the season.
 Bookmark them for easy access.